 In Scripture we are instructed to respect and obey government authorities and ordinances and to live honorably within our communities.
-National leaders and local officials are to punish evildoers and honor those who do well.
+National leaders and local officials are responsible to punish evildoers and honor those who do well.
 (See I Peter 2:13–17 and Romans 13:1–5.)

 Within each structure of authority, God has given set jurisdictions.
 These jurisdictions help us to understand our roles within the levels of responsibility.
 Jurisdiction is defined as “(1) the power, right, or authority to interpret and apply the law; a matter that falls within the court’s jurisdiction; . . .
 (2b) the power or right to exercise authority.
 (3) the limits or territory within which authority may be exercised” (Merriam Webster Dictionary, Est. 1828).
 Merriam Webster adds that jurisdiction would be the precise synonym for the “official power exercised within prescribed limits.”